corsairmarks/nonbinary_leaders/mod/README.md

 * [Leader Traits: Scientist AI Assistant Upgrader](https://steamcommunity.com/sharedfiles/filedetails/?id=2498166286)
 * [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684)

 As discussed above, a compatibility patch is necessary to fully support varying gender presentation for other mods that add species portraits.
-By default, this mod supports all the built-in, gendered species classes and any sexually dimorphic portraits in each class.
+By default, this mod supports all the built-in, gendered species classes and any sexually dimorphic portraits in each of those classes.

-If you would like me to implement a compatibility patch (to support feminine/masculine presentation from sexual dimorphism and/or to respect a custom species class as non-gendered), please leave a comment asking nicely, what you want, and with a link to the mod you want to be compatible.
+If you would like me to implement a compatibility patch (to support feminine/masculine presentation from sexual dimorphism), please leave a comment asking nicely, what you want, and with a link to the mod you want to be compatible.

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.